Skip to main content

 Learn more about housing options

-Membership in Honors is not contingent upon living on campus.
-While we have students in Honors living on campus in our residence hall, we have other Honors students living on Scott campus or at home too.
+While we have students in Honors living on campus in our residence halls, we have other Honors students living at home or in apartments too.

 National Collegiate Honors Council